 Recognizing text in image archives in Yandex Vision OCR

-With Vision OCR and Yandex Object Storage, you can manage recognizing image text and storing both the source image archive and the recognition results.
+Using Vision OCR and Yandex Object Storage, you can manage image text recognition and store both the source image archive and recognition results.

-To set up an infrastructure for text recognition using Vision OCR and export the results automatically to Object Storage:
+To configure a text recognition infrastructure using Vision OCR and automatically export the results to Object Storage:

 - Create a bucket.